How to ‘finish’ a book. Is it the same thing as ‘reading’ a book.

 Happy?’: ‘at least in my own way’ describes a means of substitutive satisfaction, at best but, at worst, a kind of self-protective life stimulated in and by fragments of thoughts, feelings and sensation into imaginative pictures of states of unpleasure that cannot harm in reality, for their fictive, imaginative and distant nature is openly accepted.
 The stories dreamed from fragments or, by narrated by Bessy, from the few pages or highlights of a novel like Pamela, are happy in their incompletion, and, in terms of ‘finishing’ a novel, non-finito character.
 It was never intended by Jane that she ‘finished’ the book of birds illustrated by Thomas Bewick, rather that she revelled in the ease of romancing mentally on its parts.

-When I read Frank Kermode’s brilliant book The Sense of an Ending, he convinced me that people so much want structursz that begin and end that they even hear the sound of a ticking click not as ‘tick-tick’ but ‘tick-tock’, in order to have a beginning and end to a time story.
-But Aristotle insists on a ‘middle’ top and it is the ,middle’ with its tendency to duration that must be endured that oft puts people off reading a book.
+When I read Frank Kermode’s brilliant book The Sense of an Ending, he convinced me that people so much want structures that begin and end that they even hear the sound of a ticking click not as ‘tick-tick‘ but ‘tick-tock‘, in order to have a beginning and end to a time-based story.
+But Aristotle insists on a ‘middle’ too and it is the ‘middle’ with its tendency to duration that must be endured that oft puts people off reading a book.
 We have to work to get through the thick mud of some middles like that, or those, in Tolstoy’s War and Peace, or George Eliot’s Middlemarch.
 Moreover, middles are the other factor in stories that also begin and end: the source of patterned complications that enable us to see some grandeur in life other than that it just begins and ends.

-These middles, and Middlemarch is a good example, are where the webs are spun in which we interpret the interconnection of all things and non-things (the latter include things that pass before they have a name – complications of feeling and thought and of value, things live on and are in fact dead, things that die but live on for good or ill – an amazing section of the book is called The Dead Handand is about the writing of wills), Into which book did you first get the significance (to you or to others, for any reasons) of a book’s middle.
-The book already knows yo need to think about it.
-Although the term ‘march’ may link to the progression in the pace of historical time in the book, it is also the name of a boundary, such as a city-state, yet this town is more ‘middle’ than ‘march’ (partly because it honoured the Midlands towns known to Eliot in youth but also because it focused upou on that which cannot be focused upon – the uncertain duration, people and events between the beginning and ends of stories.
+These middles, and Middlemarch is a good example, are where the webs are spun in which we interpret the interconnection of all things and non-things (the latter include things that pass before they have a name – complications of feeling, sensation, thought and of value: things live on and are in fact dead, things that die but live on for good or ill – an amazing section of the book is called ‘The Dead Hand’ and is about the writing of wills.
+So my favoured question is: ‘Into which book did you first get the significance (to you or to others, for any reasons) of a book’s middle?’
+Middlemarch already knows that you need to think about this.
+Although the term ‘march’ may link to the progression in the pace of historical time in the book, it is also the name of a boundary, such as a city-state or nation (like the Welsh Marches), yet this town is more ‘middle’ than ‘march’ (partly because it honoured the Midlands towns known to Marianne Evans (George Eliot) in youth but also because it focused upon that which cannot be focused upon to the exclusion of all other foci – the uncertain durations of people and events between the beginning and ends of stories.

 Bye for now, Love